What's the difference between product leadership and product management?

 • Waiting for perfect data instead of making progress with imperfect information

 Most mistakes stem from the same root cause: not spending enough time in the problem space before jumping to the solution space.
+The idea validation guide provides a structured approach to preventing this.

 Prioritize skills based on your current gaps and career stage.
 Early-career PMs should focus on execution fundamentals and technical fluency.
 Mid-career PMs should develop strategic thinking and stakeholder management.
 Senior PMs should master vision-setting and organizational leadership.